 There is no way to request that USCIS transfers your case.
 Even if you notice that another service center has shorter processing times for citizenship applications, you can’t ask USCIS to switch your office.
 USCIS will only reach out about a case transfer if it decides to move your application to another center or if you move jurisdictions.

 If you’re facing unusually long processing times, you may be worried about your citizenship application.
 In cases like these, you can contact USCIS for more information on your case.
 USCIS publicly updates current processing time estimates.
 If your case falls outside normal processing times, you may also submit an e-Request to USCIS inquiring about your situation.
-If you’d like further help, you may also consider connecting with an immigration attorney through our Ask an Attorney program.

 What Should I Do if My Citizenship Case Gets Transferred to a New Office?